Peppone98/Simulations_Recoverin/explorative_meta/PBMetaD/README.md

 $$\omega_2(t)=\omega_2\exp{\left(-\frac{V(s_2, t)}{k\Delta T}\right)}P(\mathbf{\eta}=(0 1)|\mathbf{R})$$

+With this choice, the two bias potentials exactly converge to the correct monodimensional free energies.
+The full high-dimensional free energy can be easily recovered by applying a reweighting technique.
+In PBMetaD we have a single time-dependent potential $V_{PB}(s_1, s_2, t)$ that becomes quasi-static in the long limit.
+Therefore, we should discard the first part of the simulation and then use the umbrella sampling reweighting

+$$w\propto \exp{(-V_{PB}(s_1, s_2, t)/kT)}$$

 # PBMetaD with walkers
 Additional replicas can be utilized in a multiple-walkers fashion, in which several copies of the system perform a PBMetaD simulation and share the accumulated bias potentials.